JasonThomasData/FastFood_SocialDisadvantage/collectABSData.md

     http://www.abs.gov.au/AUSSTATS/abs@.nsf/DetailsPage/2033.0.55.0012016?OpenDocument

-Should be called `2033055001 - lga indexes.xls`
+Should be called `2033055001 - lga indexes.xls`, and save that in `data`
-Open first sheet, replace "score" with relevant index names, remove colums that have decile in them, highlight relevant area, paste to another sheet, save as csv.
-There should be these columns left:

-    2016 Local Government Area (LGA) Code,
-    2016 Local Government Area (LGA) Name,
-    Index of Relative Socio-economic Disadvantage,
-    Index of Relative Socio-economic Advantage and Disadvantage, Index of Economic Resources,
-    Index of Education and Occupation,
-    Usual Resident Population

-Save it at data/lgaSeifa.csv

 Manually download the ASGS LGA ESRI digital boundaries shapefile for 2016